Bandaras88/AppFactory-Resume-Example/README.md

 #### Step 10

-A window containing the details of the Azure Web App will pop-up, confirm if the information displayed there is correct then click publish to deploy the app.
+A window containing the details of the Azure Web App will pop-up, confirm if the information displayed there is correct then click Publish to deploy the app.
 ![](Documentation/images/img13.png)